Other Research at Ocean Station Papa

 NOAA/UW Noise Reference Station

-Dr. Holger Klinck developed a Noise Reference Station (NRS) mooring, which was deployed by the University of Washington near Ocean Station Papa in January 2015.
-The NRS records sound data, used for studying the presence of whales and other marine mammals.
+Dr. Robert Dziak maintains a Noise Reference Station (NRS) mooring near Ocean Station Papa that was first deployed in January 2015.
+With 2-year deployments similar to the waverider mooring, the NRS turnaround operations have often piggy-backed on UW APL cruises.
+The NRS records the ocean soundscape and is used to detect the presence of whales and other marine mammals.

 NSF Ocean Observatory Initiative (OOI)